Drugs are introduced into the body by several routes. They may be

 When a drug is taken orally, food and other drugs in the digestive tract may affect how much of and how fast the drug is absorbed.
 Thus, some drugs should be taken on an empty stomach, others should be taken with food, others should not be taken with certain other drugs, and still others cannot be taken orally at all.

 Some orally administered drugs irritate the digestive tract.
 For example, aspirin and most other nonsteroidal anti-inflammatory drugs Nonsteroidal Anti-Inflammatory Drugs Pain relievers (analgesics) are the main drugs used to treat pain.
 Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
 Most pain... read more (NSAIDs) can harm the lining of the stomach and small intestine to potentially cause or aggravate preexisting ulcers Peptic Ulcer Disease A peptic ulcer is a round or oval sore where the lining of the stomach or duodenum has been eaten away by stomach acid and digestive juices.
-Peptic ulcers can result from Helicobacter pylori... read more .
+Peptic ulcers can result from infection with Helicobacter... read more .
 Other drugs are absorbed poorly or erratically in the digestive tract or are destroyed by the acid and digestive enzymes in the stomach.

 Other routes of administration are required when the oral route cannot be used, for example: